 In 2020 we launched a conference that was supposed to have been the biggest event on the topic to date.
 Then Covid-19 came and changed our plans.

 Today we are re-launching one of the first live events since over a year, and one that seems even more important to us this time around.
 We are longing for the world to open up, Covid-19 has changed our lives and the need to discuss the impact of arts and culture is more relevant than ever.

 Presence, physical meeting and conversations will be crucial to our event CULTURAL IMPACT NOW!
 European Conference on Cultural and Creative Spaces on 3 – 6 June, 2021 at Maltfabrikken cultural centre in Ebeltoft, Denmark.

-In order to be as inclusive as possible, we will also run an online programme.
+In order to be as inclusive as possible, we will also run an online programme that will take place on 2-3 June.
 The programmes, though interconnected, will be independent from each other.

 What does cultural impact look like, one year later?
 We now know, more than ever, how strong our hunger for culture and community is, and how vital cultural spaces are to individuals and societies.
 We also know that culture is not necessarily supported, in times of crisis, as an essential part of human life.
 In June we’ll be talking about how cultural centres and other cultural organisations, from across Europe and across networks, can come together to identify the ways they impact society, and stand up for their work and mission.